virendra3/Test_CI/README.md

 # Test_CI
-Test for CI Setup -- For Docker .
+Test for CI Setup -- For Docker testing.